 Last Updated on

 Enough people have visited me in the Hague that I felt that it was time to put together a little eating guide with my favorite restaurants in the Hague.
 I prioritize authentic and good food over a fancy atmosphere.
 As a result, I’ve left off some of the many high caliber restaurants in the Hague worth visiting if you’re open to splurging a little.
 (I also left off junk food in the Hague!).
-I include plenty of options for vegetarians and vegans.

 As a warning, most of these restaurants are Pin only, so if you have a credit card, you will not be to use it unless it’s a Belgian or Dutch debit Maestro card.
 I recommend having cash on hand if you are visiting the Hague from abroad as you might be surprised how many places do not accept credit cards.
 I capped the price of the meal around 10-20 euros per person with drinks although some of the options are a bit more expensive, but provide good value for the price.